sevnx/discord_ticket_bot/README.md

 # DesQuestion

-Personal Project - Rust - Discord bot
+DesQuestion is a Discord ticketing bot written in Rust.
+Its primary goal is to make asking questions anonymously.